wagtail/rfcs/text/043-author-locking.md

 Q: Possibly, we could automatically unlock the page when the user publishes, or maybe just prompt to unlock the page somehow when they publish

-Administrators will still have permission to unlock any page, even if they didn't lock it.

 ### New "My locked pages" dashboard panel

 We will add a new panel to the admin dashboard called "My locked pages" this